P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 A hybrid solution provides the flexibility to take advantage of the radiant heat and diffused light of the HPS lighting, but also the energy efficiencies of LED.
 It also allows greenhouse growers to extend the supplemental lighting period longer into the spring by using only the LED lights when outside temperatures and daylight hours increase.
 A hybrid system also reduces the initial capex and can allow a grower to further manage costs by maintaining their existing infrastructure.

-Really a hybrid solution can provide the ideal balance.
+A hybrid solution can really provide the ideal balance.
 Let’s take a look at a couple of application examples to illustrate the differences between the different systems.

 Here you can see comparative light plans, based on all HPS vs. all LED lighting for the same application.